tim0git/terraform-aws-gameday-template/README.md

 >Choose wisely.
 This is game day, get something working, then make it right, then make it as fast, highly available, redundant and secure as you can.
 But, MAKE IT WORK first.

+#### Autoscaling Group

-you can build the autoscaling group with `make autoscaling group`
+You can build the autoscaling group with `make autoscaling_group`

+We have set this up to scale at 50% cpu load.
+In addition, it will spin up three t3.medium instances, one in each AZ and configure the machine using the user data template.

+You can completely customise this configuration, by changing the variables in here: production/us-east-1/services/unicorn-rentals/autoscaling-group-ec2/terragrunt.hcl

+We have left some obvious config options in the locals block for you.

+Note that you can customise the machine configuration and install you applications in the templates/user_data.tftpl file.
+And we have commented out two alternative scaling options for you in the terragrunt.hcl file.

+If you wish to amend the scaling option un comment the one you wish to use and comment out the one you don't.
+Then re-run your makefile command.

+Scaling options are:
+* CPU - on by default.
+* Predictive scaling: Tries to ramp up instances before you need them.
+* Target Tracking: Sets a target value for a metric and scales up or down to meet that target.
+(This is the most elastic, but you will need to be able to calculate the request count on which to scale.
+Difficult to do without historic data..).

-once its up you can navigate to the load balancer public endpoint and see the response by using curl or the browser.
+Once its up you can navigate to the load balancer public endpoint and see the response by using curl or the browser.

+#### ECS Fargate

-You can build the ecs service with `make ecs service`
+You can build the ecs service with `make ecs_service`

-once its up you can navigate to the load balancer public endpoint and see the response by using curl or the browser.
+Once its up you can navigate to the load balancer public endpoint and see the response by using curl or the browser.

 ### Opps!
 I need somewhere to store my stuff. (database) 📦